Preprocessor definitions for compiling a source file.

 (note that CMake language syntax may require escapes to specify some

 CMake will automatically drop some definitions that are not supported by the native build tool.
+Xcode does not support per-configuration definitions on source files.

 Disclaimer: Most native build tools have poor support for escaping certain values.
 CMake has work-arounds for many cases but some values may just not be possible to pass correctly.
 If a value does not seem to be escaped correctly, do not attempt to work-around the problem by adding escape sequences to the value.
 Your work-around may break in a future version of CMake that has improved escape support.
 Instead consider defining the macro in a (configured) header file.
 Then report the limitation.
 Known limitations include: